CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 ```python
 "{'filename': 'oldmantext.txt', 'polarity': -0.04283380018674137, 'subjectivity': 0.2992763772175537, 'noun_phrases': WordList(['mixed-up whiskers', '’ t', 'man ’ s', 'body ’ s flesh crawl –', 'clothes –', 't ’', 'floor –', 'old black slouch'])}"
 ```
-**Ensure you understand the code in the answer before continuing**
+**Ensure you understand the code in the answer before continuing!**

 Now that you have code that will assess one of your texts, write a loop that will assess them all in this way.
+As an aside, a major programming trick is to get something working for a small thing, and then expand.
+Take things one small bite at a time!
 For each file, call your text_analysis function, and print out the filename with its sentiment polarity and subjectivity.
 This will give you a quick overview of all the texts.

 <details>
 <summary>Expand to check your answer</summary>